Oriole Dog Training Club Schedule of Classes

 Introductory Agility Courses

 BRING YOUR RABIES INFORMATION TO THE FIRST CLASS.
-For questions, please contact Registrar, Dana Hoppes by email RegistrarODTC@gmail.com or phone (410) 804-8675.
+For questions, please contact the Registrar, by email RegistrarODTC@gmail.com.

 The classes in this section focus on introducing/teaching obstacle performance.
 Students will learn how to define successful criteria for performance of the obstacles as well as the basic groundwork needed for the handling skills to be covered in more advanced classes.
 These classes start with dogs that have never seen, or have had only limited exposure to, agility equipment as well as dogs that have not reached acceptable obstacle performance levels.